SciPhi-AI/synthesizer/README.md

 SciPhi is a Python-based framework designed to facilitate the generation of high-quality synthetic data tailored for both Large Language Models (LLMs) and human users.
 This suite offers:

 - **Configurable Data Generation:** Craft datasets mediated by LLMs according to your specifications.
-- **Retriever-Augmented Generation (RAG) Integration:** Make use of an integrated RAG Provider API.
-Also, it comes bundled with an evaluation harness to ground your generated data to real-world datasets.
+- **Retriever-Augmented Generation (RAG) Integration:** Make use of an integrated RAG Provider API to ground your generated data to real-world datasets.
+Also, SciPhi comes bundled with an evaluation harness to optimise your RAG workflow.
 - **Textbook Generation Module:** A module to power the generation of RAG-augmented synthetic textbooks straight from a given table of contents.

 ---

 ## Fast Setup

-Install SciPhi via `pip`:

-### Base Installation:

 ```bash
 pip install sciphi